helenplesko/a3web/group.md

 ## 6. Create File Directory

-Desc:  create main repository on GitHub with folders for images, Javascript, CSS on GitHub, named a3web
+Desc:  create main a3web repository on GitHub with html files, folders for images, Javascript, CSS on GitHub

 Worked on by: Lori & Helen